aleph2c/miros/doc/quickstart.rst

 and its "run to completion".
 Knowing there is nothing left to do in the universe, he turns his gaze back to the portal.
 He waits patiently for an event to pass through the little universe's loading dock.
 All is well.

+.. admonition:: hint

+  The run to completion, RTC, concept is very important to understand.
+Your statechart will only react to one event at a time.
+The thread will only process the next event when the event processor has run out of things to do with your old event.

+  For this reason, you should not put blocking code into your statecharts.
+If you do, they will stop reacting to events and become unresponsive.

 But is it?
 Sometimes when Theo, "the solipsist", god of the underworld, closes his eyes and daydreams; his attention briefly drifts back to his world.
 This is